dtrugman/Bulldog/README.md

 - Check if the target uses too much memory (configurable).
 If it is, it will handle it
 - Check if the target is using too much CPU (configurable).
 If it is, it will handle it

-Handle it means that you can configure the WatchDog to do a certain configurable set of options, e.g. stop/start/restart/alert
+Handle it means that you can configure the watchdog to do a certain configurable set of options, e.g. stop/start/restart/alert

 # Configuration